docker/docs/docker-cloud/getting-started/deploy-app/2_set_up.md

 ## Set your username as an environment variable

 For simplicity in this tutorial, we use an environment variable for your Docker Cloud username.
-If you will be copying and pasting the tutorial commands, set the environment variable using the command below.
+If you plan to copy and paste the tutorial commands, set the environment variable using the command below.
 (Change `my-username` to your username.)

 If you don't want to do this, make sure you substitute your username for $DOCKER_ID_USER whenever you see it in the example commands.